-Catalan independence vote begins in chaos
+Catalonia independence vote descends into chaos

-Riot police were deployed across the region as Spanish authorities attempted to prevent the vote from taking place.

-The deputy mayor of the regional capital, Barcelona, said members of the national police force, the Guardia Civil, fired rubber bullets as people attempted to vote.

-In Girona, where the regional President Carles Puigdemont was due to vote, police smashed their way into a polling station by breaking a glass window.
+In Girona, where Puigdemont was due to vote, police smashed their way into a polling station by breaking a glass window.
 Puigdemont cast his ballot in a nearby village.

 Catalan authorities said Education Minister Clara Ponsati i Obiols was forcibly removed from her polling station.

-Regional government spokesperson Jordi Turull told a press conference in Barcelona two hours after polling began that despite the Spanish government's efforts, 73% of the polling stations, 4,661 in total, were open.
+Regional government spokesperson Jordi Turull told a press conference in Barcelona two hours after polling began that despite the Spanish government's efforts, 73% of the polling stations were open.
+He replied to the Spanish government's claim that police force was only used to confiscate electoral material and not against people, quoting the figure of 465 injured and adding that "rubber bullets and teargas is not how you seize material."

 He accused Madrid of being responsible for "a state violence unknown to Spain since the age of Franco," referring to the former military dictator Francisco Franco who ruled the country with an iron fist for 36 years until 1975.